L3MON4D3/LuaSnip/DOC.md

   `opts` may contain the following keys:
   - `type`: type of `snippets`, `"snippets"` or `"autosnippets"`.

+- `clean_invalidated(opts: table or nil)`: clean invalidated snippets from internal snippet storage.
+  Invalidated snippets are still stored, it might be useful to actually remove them, as they still have to be iterated during expansion.
+  `opts` may contain:

+  - `inv_limit`: how many invalidated snippets are allowed.
+If the number of invalid snippets doesn't exceed this threshold, they are not yet cleaned up.

+	A small number of invalidated snippets (<100) probably doesn't affect runtime at all, whereas recreating the internal snippet storage might.

 - `in_snippet()`: returns true if the cursor is inside the current snippet.

 - `jumpable(direction)`: returns true if the current node has a